-Ethos is the property that determines our moral conduct.

 88. That is the reason that the action that we take is defined, as moral or immoral in nature.

-89. Whatever intention we have for motivation it is congruous to the onus that we bear as people.
+89. Whatever intention we have for our general motivation is congruous to the onus that we bear as people.

 90. And the acquisition of this motivation presents our immense fidelity to any pledge or undertaking.